dadrian/tldr.fail/index.md

 The migration to post-quantum cryptography is being held back by buggy servers that do not correctly implement TLS.
-Due to a bug, these servers reject connections that use post-quantum-secure cryptography, instead of negotiating classical cryptography if they do not support post-quantum cryptography.
+Due to a bug, these servers reject connections that use post-quantum cryptography, instead of negotiating classical cryptography if they do not support post-quantum cryptography.

 ## What is the bug?

-The Internet is currently beginning a migration to post-quantum secure cryptography.
+The Internet is currently beginning a migration to quantum-resistant cryptography.
 This migration is important because large-scale quantum computers will be powerful enough to break most public-key cryptosystems currently in use and compromise digital communications on the Internet and elsewhere.
 It is